huzi96/GamePrototype/README.md

 ### Introduction

-This project aims to build a c# implementation of the game 2048
+This project aims to build a c# implementation of the game Wordament

 ### Pogress